-A man down alarm (often referred to as an incapacitation alarm) is part of the SoloProtect lone working solution that provides a quick emergency response if a man down device senses the user has suffered a slip, trip, fall, attack, health issue, or has become immobile for any other reason.
+A Man Down Alarm (often referred to as an "Incapacitation Alert", "Person Down Alarm" or "Man Down Alert") is part of the SoloProtect lone working solution that provides a quick emergency response if a Man Down Device senses the user has suffered a slip, trip, fall, attack, health issue, or has become immobile for any other reason.

 In 2020, there were 65,000 non-fatal injuries reported in Great Britain (RIDDOR) and 29% of these incidents occurred due to a slip, trip or fall.
 The most common cause of fatal injury was a fall from height, with 29 workers losing their lives as a result of this.

 Unfortunately, however comprehensive your health and safety policies and procedures, accidents, unexpected illness and attacks on lone workers can still happen.

 Read more about why you should protect your lone workers.